samstudy/26_realty_db/README.md

 # Real Estate Site

 ____
-> **The service  had been done for estate site.It has functionality such filter by price,location and actual advertises**
+> **The service  had been done for estate site.It has functionality such filter by price,by new building,location and actual advertises**

 ### Requirement
 Needed to install flask and other modules: